sloanliam/tubi-scraper/README.md

 Scrapes all genres in Tubi and populates a MySQL database.

+## Uses

+As for the specific use, I'm not fully sure.
+I think some money could be made for anyone willing to take the time to turn this into a webservice and offer it as a Tubi api.
+I don't have the time, but my original thoughts on that we're to use Docker Compose and FastAPI to pull results and serve them.
+Idk tho.

 ## Setup

 1. Install dependencies with ```pip install -r requirements.txt``` OR run 'setup.bat'